-1.6.5 Mitigation Monitoring Program
+1.5.5 Mitigation Monitoring Program

-At the time of project approval, CEQA and the CEQA Guidelines require lead agencies to adopt a mitigation monitoring program, which it has adopted or made a condition of project approval in order to mitigate or avoid significant effects on the environment (CEQA Section 21081.6; CEQA Guidelines Section 15097).
-This EIR contains mitigation measures that have been identified to be contained in the Mitigation Monitoring Program for the proposed plans.
-In addition, subsequent development projects pursuant to the proposed plans and subject to City approval may be required to implement project-specific mitigation measures or conditions of approval as specified by the City during individual CEQA review, which would be identified in a separate Mitigation Monitoring Program or development agreement.
+At the time of project approval, CEQA and the CEQA Guidelines require lead agencies to adopt a reporting and mitigation monitoring program, which it has adopted or made a condition of project approval in order to mitigate or avoid significant effects on the environment (CEQA Section 21081.6; CEQA Guidelines Section 15097).
+This EIR contains mitigation measures that have been identified that will be contained in the Mitigation Monitoring Program for the proposed plan.
+In addition, subsequent development projects pursuant to the proposed plan and subject to City approval may be required to implement project-specific mitigation measures or conditions of approval as specified by the City during individual CEQA review, which would be identified in a separate Mitigation Monitoring Program or development agreement.

-1.7 ORGANIZATION OF THE DRAFT EIR
+1.6 ORGANIZATION OF THE DRAFT EIR

-This EIR is organized into eight chapters, as follows:
+This Draft EIR is organized into eight chapters, as follows:

-- Chapter 1: Introduction-This chapter provides an introduction and a description of the intended uses of the EIR and the review and certification process. - Chapter 2: Summary-This chapter includes a summary of the project description, environmental impacts that would result from implementation of the proposed plans, proposed mitigation measures where applicable, and the level of significance of the impact before and after mitigation. - Chapter 3: Project Description-This chapter presents a complete description of the proposed plans, including project location, project characteristics, and project objectives.
-This section also provides an overview of the study area's environmental setting, including a description of existing and surrounding land uses, history and background of the project and project area, and a discussion of proposed plan recommendations and revisions to be analyzed in the EIR. - Chapter 4: Environmental Analysis-This chapter is the primary focus of this EIR.
-Each environmental issue is considered in a separate section and contains a discussion of existing conditions for the project area, including the regulatory setting, analysis methodology, thresholds of significance, and an assessment and discussion of the significance of impacts associated with the proposed project. - Chapter 5: Other CEQA Considerations-This chapter provides a discussion of the potential growth inducement of the proposed project as well as a summary of any associated significant unavoidable impacts. - Chapter 6: Alternatives to the Proposed Project-This chapter includes an analysis of a range of reasonable alternatives to the proposed project (proposed plans) to provide informed decision making in accordance with CEQA Guidelines Section 15126(f).
-The range of alternatives selected is based on their ability to feasibly attain most of the basic objectives of the project and avoid or substantially lessen any of the significant effects of the project. - Chapter 7: Report Preparers-This section presents a list of lead agency, other agencies, and consultant team members that contributed to the preparation EIR.
-This section also identifies persons consulted during preparation of the EIR.
+- Chapter 1: Introduction-This chapter provides an introduction and a description of the intended uses of the EIR and the review and certification process. - Chapter 2: Summary-This chapter includes a summary of the project description, environmental impacts that would result from implementation of the proposed plan and implementing ordinances, proposed mitigation measures where applicable, and the level of significance of the impact before and after mitigation. - Chapter 3: Project Description-This chapter presents a complete description of the proposed plan, including plan location, plan characteristics, and plan objectives.
+This section also provides an overview of the study area's environmental setting, including a description of existing and surrounding land uses, history and background of the project and project area, and a discussion of proposed plan recommendations and revisions to be analyzed in the EIR. - Chapter 4: Environmental Analysis-This chapter is the primary focus of this Draft EIR.
+Each environmental issue is considered in a separate section and contains a discussion of existing conditions for the project area, including the regulatory setting, analysis methodology, thresholds of significance, and an assessment and discussion of the significance of impacts associated with the proposed plan. - Chapter 5: Other CEQA Considerations-This chapter provides a discussion of the potential growth inducement of the proposed plan as well as a summary of any significant unavoidable impacts associated with the proposed plan.

+- Chapter 6: Alternatives to the Proposed Plan-This chapter includes an analysis of a range of reasonable alternatives to the proposed plan to provide informed decision making in accordance with CEQA Guidelines Section 15126(f).
+The range of alternatives selected is based on their ability to feasibly attain most of the basic objectives of the project and avoid or substantially lessen any of the significant effects of the project. - Chapter 7: Report Preparers-This section presents a list of lead agency, other agencies, and consultant team members that contributed to the preparation Draft EIR.
+This section also identifies persons consulted during preparation of the Draft EIR.